stephen-ritchie/CS498_FinalProject/README.md

 This has lead to us having a few bugs in our plugin.
 Some are the result of us personally not having enough knowledge of Jenkins, but other bugs are a result of limitations or features of the Jenkins source code.
 These bugs are being tracked via our [Issues Page](https://github.com/stephen-ritchie/CS498_FinalProject/issues).
 Please refer to it for currently known bugs.

 ## Some Final Thoughts...
+This was an extremely difficult project to undertake.
+We found that Jenkins is frankly an extremely buggy and tempermental piece of software.
+The fact that is it open source is nice, but it seems to only be maintained and used by a small niche community.
+Searching the Internet for answers to questions often came up empty-handed, or took us to threads that were last updated five years ago.
+In many of the Jenkins forum posts the conclusion was that most posts were bugs within Jenkins itself, but had not yet been resovled.

+We all that being said, I believe we did a good job in implementing our plugin.
+We had a lofty goal of implementing twelve user stories, and even though they don't all work I believe we have accomplished a great deal given our experience level and knowledge base.

 ## Contributors
 Stephen Ritchie